The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure: Results

-The situation is similar for the shear correlation functions as shown in fig.~\ref{fig:bestfit_shear}, where in particular a large difference can be observed in the scale cut choice for $\xi_-$. \emph{DEScollab} relies on the Halofit power spectrum that allows in principle to go beyond the regime of validity of perturbation theory, within a certain degree of precision.
-Their scale cuts were chosen for separations believed to be potentially immune from baryonic effects, based on estimates from hydrodynamic simulations.
-Yet, the size of baryonic feedbacks is still currently under debate (see \textit{e.g.},~\cite{DES:2021vln,DES:2021bvc,Amon:2022azi}).
-In the EFTofLSS, baryonic effects are under control, as detailed in app.~\ref{app:baryons}.
-Furthermore, to our knowledge intrinsic alignments on the scales retained by \emph{DEScollab} have not been thoroughly tested (we remind that intrinsic alignments are absent in the \texttt{Buzzard} simulations). \emph{DEScollab} uses a model for the intrinsic alignments that extends beyond the linear one that we use in this work, the so-called Tidal Alignment and Tidal Torquing (TATT) model~\cite{Blazek:2017wbz}.
-TATT relies only on the expansion of tensor fluctuations projected along the line-of-sight up to quadratic order.
-It therefore misses one-loop diagrams of the type $13$, which contribute to order one of the additional corrections introduced by the TATT model.
-Moreoever, subtle IR-cancellations are expected between the $22$ and $13$ diagrams~\cite{Lewandowski:2017kes}.
-Overall, it remains unclear whether using an incomplete set of loop contributions genuinely improves the modeling of intrinsic alignments, and if it is sufficient to accurately capture them at the scales probed by \emph{DEScollab}.
-For further insight, see the full one-loop calculation presented in ref.~\cite{Chen:2023yyb}.
+Similarly, there are large differences in the scale cut choice for the shear correlation functions as shown in fig.~\ref{fig:bestfit_shear}. \emph{DEScollab} relies on the Halofit power spectrum that allows in principle to go beyond the regime of validity of perturbation theory, within a certain degree of precision.
+Their scale cuts were chosen to be safe from baryonic effects, based on estimates from hydrodynamic simulations (see however discussions in \textit{e.g.},~\cite{DES:2021vln,DES:2021bvc,Amon:2022azi}).
+Our one-loop EFTofLSS analysis does not allow us to retain nearly as many angular scales, however, baryonic effects are under control, as detailed in app.~\ref{app:baryons}.
+There are also differences in the modeling of the intrinsic alignments. \emph{DEScollab} uses a model for the intrinsic alignments that extends beyond the linear one that we use in this work, the Tidal Alignment and Tidal Torquing (TATT) model~\cite{Blazek:2017wbz}.
+TATT relies on the expansion of tensor fluctuations projected along the line-of-sight up to quadratic order.
+One-loop diagrams of the type $13$ in principle contributes equally as the one-loop $22$-diagrams predicted in TATT, and subtle IR-cancellations are expected between the $22$ and $13$ diagrams~\cite{Lewandowski:2017kes}.
+Whether using a partial set of one-loop contributions improves the modeling of intrinsic alignments may deserve further investigations.
+For additional insight, see the full one-loop calculation presented in ref.~\cite{Chen:2023yyb}.

-Finally, a last important difference in our analysis, as explained in sec.~\ref{sec:setup}, is that $w$ and $\gamma_t$ for the \emph{same} lens galaxies are \emph{not} described by the same model parameters, effectively capturing the difference in the time evolution of the EFT parameters that are projected onto different redshift kernels.
-This is also the case for the counterterms appearing in $\xi_+$ and $\xi_-$.
+Finally, a last difference lies in the choice of prior.
+As presented in sec.~\ref{sec:setup}, in our analysis $w$ and $\gamma_t$ for the \emph{same} lens galaxies are \emph{not} described by the same model parameters, effectively capturing the difference in the time evolution of the EFT parameters that are projected onto different redshift kernels.
+Similar considerations were applied for the counterterms appearing in $\xi_+$ and $\xi_-$.

-To conclude, the result of this comparison suggests that the use of a general, flexible modelling offered by the EFTofLSS on conservatively self-calibrated scale cuts plays a determinant role in the final cosmological constraints.
-This discussion also explains why parameter uncertainties from our analysis are larger than the ones from \emph{DEScollab}.